Résumé of David B. Lamkins

 (July 1990 to September 1993)

 Developed portions of a Macintosh-based system for design and configuration of communications networks.
-Developed engine and rules for expert system configuration of telecommunications products.
+Developed engine and rules for knowledge-based system configuration of telecommunications products.

 Designed and implemented a file format for transfer of structured information between telecommunications network design tools.